Hall of Fame Honorees

 For nearly four decades, until his death in 1997, Georgia-born James Dickey was one of the nation's most important and active literary figures.
 He left a broad and deep literary legacy, a full body of poetry, prose, and criticism characterized by an intense, imaginative exploration of the relations between nature and humanity.
 Dickey's poetry in particular attracted widespread critical attention during his lifetime, and his career, which in later years grew to include a repertoire of prose, novels, screenwriting, and critical as well as children's books, will likely be an enduring object of scholarship for many years to come.

 Dickey graduated from Atlanta's North Fulton High in 1941 and attended Darlington School in Rome, Georgia, 1941-1942.
-After college (at Clemson and Vanderbilt), military service (in fighter planes during World War II and as an instructor in Korea), and periods of teaching and post graduate studies in Texas, Florida, and Europe, Dickey detoured away from a poetry/teaching career to become a successful advertising writer and executive in New York.
+After college at Clemson and Vanderbilt universities, military service, and periods of teaching and post graduate studies in Texas, Florida, and Europe, Dickey detoured away from a poetry/teaching career to become a successful advertising writer and executive in New York.

-In Atlanta in 1961, he returned to writing full-time after leaving his advertising job and receiving a Guggenheim Fellowship to write and publish his first collection of poetry, Into the Stone and Other Poems .
+In Atlanta in 1961, he returned to writing full-time after leaving his advertising job and receiving a Guggenheim Fellowship to write and publish his first collection of poetry, Into the Stone and Other Poems.
 Growing recognition and publication success led to stints at various schools as poet-in-residence.
 In 1966, Dickey received both the National Book Award and the Melville Cane Award of the Poetry Society of America for his fourth book, Buckdancer's Choice.
-He was later named poetry consultant at the Library of Congress (1966-1968), and after that was appointed poet-in-residence at the University of South Carolina, where he remained until his death in 1997.
+He was later named poetry consultant at the Library of Congress (1966-1968), and after that was appointed poet-in-residence at the University of South Carolina, where he remained until his death.

 Although he was an internationally known figure, Dickey's Georgia roots remained ever a part of his native South.
-This point was emphasized in 1976 when fellow Georgian Jimmy Carter invited Dickey to compose and read a poem for Carter's presidential inauguration.
-Such recognition and work literally continued right up until his death at age 73.
-In 1988 he was inducted into the fifty-member American Academy of Arts and Letters, and in 1989 he was selected as a judge for the Yale Series of Younger Poets.
-In his seventies Dickey remained a prolific, energetic writer, and at the time of his death, he was teaching classes while working on a novel and a movie adaptation of To the White Sea.
+In 1976 his fellow Georgian Jimmy Carter invited Dickey to compose and read a poem for Carter's presidential inauguration.
+In 1988 Dickey was inducted into the fifty-member American Academy of Arts and Letters, and in 1989 he was selected as a judge for the Yale Series of Younger Poets.
+Dickey remained a prolific, energetic writer and continued teaching and working up to his death from a respiratory illness in 1997.

 Photo courtesy of Christopher Dickey and Emory University Libraries.